When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 For Magic Lovers

-But one day, she makes a big mistake.
-She accidentally feeds a baby with moonlight instead of starlight, which fills her with amazing magic.
-Xan decides to raise this girl, Luna, on her own.
-When Luna turns 13, her magic emerges — with dire consequences.
+One day, she makes a mistake.
+She accidentally feeds a baby moonlight instead of starlight.
+This fills the child with uncontrollable magic.
+Xan decides to raise the girl, Luna, herself.
+When Luna turns 13, that magic erupts with serious consequences.
+This New York Times Bestseller is a modern classic full of twists and heart.

 Product Specs